The ZZ Plant – Zamioculcas zamiifolia one very popular foliage plant is used in homes and offices around the world.

 Video Discussing ZZ Plant Care

-Most of the BEST indoor house plants grow slow and the ZZ plant is no exception.
+Most of the BEST indoor house plants grow slow and the Zanzibar gem indoor plants are no exception.
 It propagates easily but develops slowly.

 They make an excellent accent plant in areas where allowed to “spread its wings.”

-The Zamiocalcus is one of the best plants for a windowless bathroom or office.
+The Zamiocalcus is one of the best plants for a windowless bathroom plant or office.

 How Do You Care For A ZZ Plant?